 Customers that have not submitted a test and maintenance report for the current year will receive a 10-day notification for non-compliance.
-Customers are required to have their backflow preventer assemblies on their property to be tested annually and submitted to the San Antonio Water System by June 30th of each year.
+Customers are required to have their backflow preventer assemblies on their property to be tested annually and submitted to the San Antonio Water System by June 30 of each year.

 Failure to submit a test report or within 10 working days of receiving the notice may result in water service turn offs.
-Please submit a recent Backflow Test & Maintenance Report or speak to one of our backflow representatives to see what you can do to get this issue resolved.
+Please submit a recent Backflow Test & Maintenance report or speak to one of our backflow representatives to see what you can do to get this issue resolved.

 This occurred for not submitting your test and maintenance report for the previous year with in the 10 working days of receiving your notification via certified mail.
 The multiple attempts to contact the property owner have occurred to submit test reports have failed, resulting in non-compliant backflow assembly testing with SAWS and TCEQ rules and regulations therefore causing you to become delinquent with SAWS & TCEQ Backflow Requirements.